 3. Renal tubule

-They describe the glomerulus to have two poles.
-At one pole–the vascular pole attaches the blood vessels.
-At the opposite pole–the opposite pole–the tubular pole, the renal tubule begins.
+They describe the glomerulus as having two poles.
+At one pole–the vascular pole—the blood vessels are attached.
+At the opposite pole—the tubular pole—the renal tubule begins.
 The human tubule is about 3.0 cm long, 20 to 30 microns wide.
-The tubular comprises the following serial parts.
+The tubular system comprises the following serial parts.

 a.
 First (or) Proximal Convoluted Tubule (PCT)

 - The human PCT is about 15mm.
 Long and 55µm in diameter.
 These are all made up of a single layer of cells that interdigitate with one another and are united by apical tight junctions.

 - PCT forms the first part of the “loop of Henle”.

 - The PCT ends in the thin segment of the descending limb of the Henley’s loop, which has an epithelium made up of attached flat cells.

 - Electron microscopy has revealed that they compose the brush border of processes or microvilli.
 In which protein, it also demonstrates enzymes are also.

 - In the PCT’s cell lined, Rod-shaped mitochondria lying across the cell.
 The cells of PCT are very active metabolically and contain many enzymes.